-I recently switched to a Linux laptop and have been pleasantly surprised how well my development tools have continued to work.
-Linux might not be for everyone however I do think it’s ready for a broader audience of technical folks, not just Linux enthusiasts.
-If your a WordPress developer and curious about what a web development setup on Linux looks like, then checkout out my setup.
+I recently switched to a Linux laptop and have been pleasantly surprised with how well my development tools have continued to work.
+Linux might not be for everyone, however I do think it’s ready for a broader audience of technical folks, not just Linux enthusiasts.
+If you’re a WordPress developer and curious about what a web development setup on Linux looks like, then checkout out my setup.
 It might surprise you.

 Welcome home to Linux.